datasciencecampus/pygrams/docs/tech-report.md

 #### Word embedding 1 E

 The terms filter in PyGrams is used to filter out terms which are not relevant to terms inputted by the user.
 To do this, it uses a GloVe pre-trained word embedding.
 However, our pipeline can be used with other models like word2vec or fasttext.
 Glove has been chosen for practical purposes as it is low in storage and fast on execution.

 ##### What is a GloVe pre-trained word embedding?

 **GloVe is an unsupervised learning algorithm for obtaining vector representations for words.** For a model to be 'pre-trained' the algorithm needs to be trained on a corpus of text where it learns to produce word vectors that are meaningful given the word's co-occurance with other words.
-Once the word vectors have been learnt the Euclidean distance between them can be used to measure semantic similarity of the words.
+Once the word vectors have been learnt either the Euclidean or the cosine distance between them can be used to measure semantic similarity of the words.

 Below is a visual representation of a vector space for the term MEMS  (Micro-Electro-Mechanical Systems):